 Combination anti-retroviral therapy

-Treating classic Kaposi's sarcoma
+Treating classic or endemic Kaposi's sarcoma

 Treating transplant-related Kaposi’s sarcoma